-What are the minimum admission requirements to study BCom with specialisation in Investment Management and Banking?
+What are the minimum admission requirements to study BCom with specialisation in Finance?

 - AP = 28

 - NSC Mathematics = Achievement level 4

 - NSC English = Achievement level 4

 - An interest in helping clients (such as individuals, businesses, and government) to manage their money and helping with corporate finance needs.

+- CFA designation is globally recognised as the gold standard in the investment field.
+This accreditation reflects the rigour and value of our programme.